PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ### Changes in version 2

-Addition of `ulog_message_info_multiple_header_s` and `ulog_message_flag_bits_s` messages and the ability to append data to a log.
+* Addition of [Multi Information Message](#m--multi-information-message) and [Flag Bits Message](#b--flag-bits-message) and the ability to append data to a log.
-This is used to add crash data to an existing log.
+  * This is used to add crash data to an existing log.
-If data is appended to a log that is cut in the middle of a message, it cannot be parsed with version 1 parsers.
+  * If data is appended to a log that is cut in the middle of a message, it cannot be parsed with version 1 parsers.
-Other than that forward and backward compatibility is given if parsers ignore unknown messages.
+* Other than that forward and backward compatibility is given if parsers ignore unknown messages.